 - Increased ability to cope

 - Enhanced quality of life

 What Can I Expect from Counselling?

+Depending on your preference, your counselling session will take place either virtually or in-person.
 In the first session, the psychologist will work with you to help you get a better understanding of the counselling process, her style of working with clients, and review information on confidentiality.
 The psychologist will also ask about your reason for entering counselling and get a better sense of how she can help you to meet your therapeutic goals.
 The psychologist also works collaboratively with you to explore your hopes for counselling and to create an anticipated treatment plan.
 As such, the psychologist may spend more of this initial session asking you questions about your background, current difficulties, and strategies you have tried to address your concerns.

 Ultimately, the first session is about providing and sharing important information that will set the foundation for a helpful working relationship.
 It is this relationship between the psychologist and yourself that research has shown is the most important factor in helping individuals meet their goals.
 The relationship should be one of mutual respect and safety where you feel comfortable and able to openly to share your personal information.

 In the second session, you and the psychologist will continue to build the therapeutic relationship and start addressing more directly your issue(s) for entering counselling.
 Depending on your preference, this session could involve more of a listening and supporting model whereby you direct the session and share what is bothering you or it can take the form of the therapist taking the lead to provide psychoeducation and strategies to help tackle your presenting concern.